The UK government must prioritise protecting children

 A loophole in the law meant some adults in positions of power - like sports coaches and faith leaders - could legally have sex with 16 and 17-year-olds who they were responsible for.
 Together, we changed the law in England, Wales and Northern Ireland so sports coaches and faith leaders are held to the same standards as teachers, doctors, and social workers.

 Keep speaking up for children.
-Add your voice to our asks by talking to your local candidate.
+Add your voice to our asks by emailing your MP.